NAU Minority Health and Health Disparities International Research Training (MHIRT) Program

 The Minority Health and Health Disparities International Research Training Program at Northern Arizona University is an NIH funded program designed to give students from health disparity populations the opportunity to participate in a 10-week international research experience which explores issues that relate to health disparities among the world’s Indigenous populations.
 During the experience, students will learn how to apply current scientific literature to research design, data collection, analysis and interpretation while working at an international study site.

-This year, applicants will choose from study sites in Ecuador, New Zealand and the Philippines.
 For detailed information on the international research sites and projects visit Research Opportunities.